 Uno Card Game (ages 7+)

-I do include my 4 year old in this game and he does fine with help and reminders of what card he is looking for.
+I do include my 4 year old when we play the Uno Card Game and she does fine with help and reminders of what card she is looking for.

 Standard Decks of Cards, Card Game Instructions Book, Paper and Pens (ages 3+)

 We bring along enough decks of cards for everyone in the family.
 There are so many games that can be played with cards, either alone or with other players.
-I can't always remember all the rules so I like to bring the rule book, which also gives us ideas for other games to play too.
-With some games a score needs to be kept, so we bring along paper and pens as well.
+I can't always remember all the rules so I like to bring the card games instructions book, which also gives us ideas for other games to play too.
+With some games a score needs to be kept, so we bring along paper and pen as well.

 Coloring Books or Activity / Puzzle Books

-My activities bag always has coloring books for the kids and Logic Puzzles for me.
+My activities bag always has coloring books and colors for the kids and Logic Puzzles for me.
 Sometimes I do catch a few minutes to do a puzzle.
 You might too!

 Subscribe so you never miss a post.